 Extra Traveling Mom Recommendations

 Want to save space and money?
 Skip the toys and use what’s at the beach.
 Make sandcastles by hand, create seashell art, play wave tag, etc. Let your imagination come up with unique ways to play without all the extra stuff.

 A mesh laundry bag is great for holding beach toys, water shoes, etc., The sand will fall out and less of it will end up in the trunk of your car.

 Consider bringing a full-size bucket and shovel, not just kids toys.
 This helps dig holes for umbrella stands and fire pits.
 Leftover sand can be used to keep beach tents and blankets in place.

 My recommendation is to leave the electronics at home, or at least in the car, and keep the family “unplugged” for the day.
 After all, it’s meant to be a family day.
 This way, you don’t need to worry about getting tablets or cell phones sandy or broken.

 Have a successful beach day!

-This may seem like a lot of stuff to haul with you, but you will be glad you came prepared!
-This list is also good for a day at the lake, park or anywhere where there is dirt, sun and water.
-Oh, and don’t forget your camera.
+This may seem like a lot of stuff to take with you, but you’ll be glad you came prepared.
+This is will not only serve you well at the beach but a day at the lake, park or anywhere there is dirt, sun, and water.